Tricon Garage: ARCA Menards Series

-ARCA Menards Series

 Car No. 4 history

+In 2019, DGR-Crosley fielded the No. 4 Toyota for Todd Gilliland at Daytona and Talladega.
+He won the race at Talladega.
+Drew Dollar competed in two ARCA Menards Series races in the No. 4 Toyota at both Gateway and Kansas, finishing 6th and 7th, respectfully.

 On December 17, 2019, DGR-Crosley announced Hailie Deegan as the driver of the No. 4 Ford Fusion for the 2020 ARCA Menards Series season.